Aurel Stodola: Education

 He attended a local primary school in Vrbica, Liptovský Mikuláš.
-After first four years, he went to town called Stráže pod Tatrami (now Poprad) in order to improve his German.
-There was a strong German speaking community and this practice was very usual.
+After his first four years, he went to a town called Stráže pod Tatrami (now Poprad) in order to improve his German.
+There was a strong German speaking community and this practice was very common.
 He attended secondary education in Levoča, Kežmarok and Košice, where he completed his secondary schooling.
-He studied on his own, as well.
-Especially classics and other languages.
+He studied on his own as well, especially classics and languages.

 In 1876, he moved to Budapest, where he studied two semesters at the Royal Jeseph University in Budapest.
 He was acknowledged as gifted student and he received a grant.
-In 1876, he transferred to the Eidgenössische Polytechnische Schule (Federal Polytechnic School), today known as the ETH.
-In 1881, he completed his degree in Mechanical Engineering.
+In 1876, he transferred to the Eidgenössische Polytechnische Schule (Federal Polytechnic School), known today as the ETH Zurich.
+In 1881, he completed his degree in mechanical engineering.
 After graduation, he went to work in a factory in Budapest for seven months.
 In 1882/1883, he attended the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).

-After this, he did volunteering in a technical studio in Paris.
+After this, he volunteered in a technical studio in Paris.
 He wanted to improve his skills and French, as well.
 It was important for his future career in Switzerland.
 After this trip, he began to work in Prague as engineer.
 He improved his practical engineering and soon became a main engineer.